-In video, the so called “money shots” are the ones that make the viewers jaw drop!
-There were three sequences I was really happy with in this video, the glide up the bell tower, the dolly shot “through the bathroom wall” and the camera movement from skylight to wardrobe.
+In video, the so-called “money shots” are the ones that make the viewer’s jaw drop!
+There were three sequences I was really happy with this video, the glide up the bell tower, the dolly shot “through the bathroom wall” and the camera movement from the skylight to the wardrobe.

 The Drone Shot